-- ¥ YISD promotes teaching and learning via embedded technology, digital content and online tools and resources.
+- YISD promotes teaching and learning via embedded technology, digital content and online tools and resources.
 Delivering captivating instruction for students ensures they are college and career ready and globally competitive.
-During the 2016-2017 school year, students in grades 3 - 8 employed a mobile device to develop them as digital learners and extend and enrich knowledge. - ¥ YISD uses Edgenuity, a versatile, self-paced program high school students use to recover credit or remediate lessons via online content courses.
-All courses align to the district curriculum. - ¥ YISD provides opportunities for high school students to complete online courses through the Texas Virtual School Network (TxVSN).
-The district offers regular, Advanced Placement (AP), and Dual Credit classes.
+During the 2016-2017 school year, students in grades 3 8 employed a mobile device to develop them as digital learners and extend and enrich knowledge.
+Currently we have committed to ensuring that all students have one to one access to a digital device (Chromebook) for an enhanced learning experience. - YISD uses Edgenuity, a versatile, self-paced program high school students use to recover credit or remediate lessons via online content courses.
+All courses align to the district curriculum. - YISD provides opportunities for high school students to complete online courses through the Texas Virtual School Network (TxVSN).
+The district offers regular, Advanced Placement (AP), and/or Dual Credit classes at all comprehensive and specialty campuses.